The Entrance to Disney's Animal Kingdom

 Nile crocodiles resting on the banks of the Kilimanjaro Safaris ride

-Nile crocodiles on the Kilimanjaro Safaris enjoying their time in Florida, just like me!
+Nile crocodiles on the Kilimanjaro Safaris enjoying their time in Florida, just like us!

 1. Avatar Flight of Passage

-As we’ve said a lot, we’ve been to lots of theme parks and experienced lots of roller coasters and attractions.
-Avatar Flight of Passage is easily the best we’ve been on.
+As we’ve said before, we’ve been to many theme parks and experienced lots of rides but Avatar Flight of Passage is easily the best we’ve ever been on.
 We came out absolutely speechless.
-It’s easy to see why it’s getting so much attention.
-We queued for nearly 2 hours and it was worth it.
-The story takes place after the events of the first Avatar movie and you sees you becoming a Mountain Banshee pilot.
-You’re brought through some great effects rooms simulated as the training programme before “linking” with your avatar, just like in the movie.
-The Mountain Banshee takes you into the air over Pandora and the visuals are absolutely stunning.
-At times, it’s hard to believe it’s not real.
-The smells, the mist, the spray of the water, the wind in your face.
-Avatar Flight of Passage is incredible.
+It’s easy to see why it gets so much attention and praise.
+We queued for nearly 2 hours and it was genuinely worth every single second.
+The story takes place after the events of the first Avatar movie and sees you becoming a Mountain Banshee pilot.
+After a pre-show, you board your link chair.
+You can actually feel the banshee breathing beneath your legs!
+The screen opens up and takes you soaring into the air over Pandora.
+The amazing visuals are paired with incredible physical effects like the smells of the damp earth and the mist of the waves.
+It completely tricks your brain into thinking you’re flying.
+It’s the ultimate theme park experience.
+You’ll love it!

 The Jake Sully avatar floating in a tank in the Flight of Passage queue